Q-dimi/return_tests/README.md

 # Uses

-return-tests works well for functions that need to pass many test cases. return-tests will loop through functions and for each, throw many sets of parameters at it.
+return-tests works well for functions that need to pass many test cases. return-tests will loop through functions and for each, input many sets of parameters.
 Every return value from each set of parameters is compared to one of the unit object tests you have added.
 Errors are displayed as a string.
 For best use, set every function to on and use index sets so that you get to decide what to run.